varTapexe/EdgyPro/README.md

 ### Usage 🤖

-- EdgyPro can be left to run on its own, but it's recommended that you stay in the same room in case the bot encounters any issues.
+- EdgyPro can be left to run on its own for most classes, but it's recommended that you stay in the same room in case the bot encounters any issues.
+- It is recommended to not use EdgyPro on school devices as you may be being monitored and it is easier to get caught.

 ### Troubleshooting 🐞

+- Clearing page cookies or cache may resolve certain issues.
 - If the menu disappears try doing `CTRL-SHIFT-R` to reset the menu.
 - Check the edgenuity console (F12) for errors and report them in the [EdgyPro Discord](https://discord.gg/AdQFxcH6vN).
-- Clearing page cookies may resolve certain issues.
 - If none of the above works, join the [EdgyPro Discord](https://discord.gg/AdQFxcH6vN) for support.

 ### License 🔑